 When Vin < Vdac

-The analog to digital conversion time is dependent on the magnitude of the input voltage.
-The greater the applied voltage the more time the analog to digital converter takes for the analog data conversion.
+The analog-to-digital conversion time is dependent on the magnitude of the input voltage.
+The greater the applied voltage, the more time the analog-to-digital converter takes for the analog data conversion.

 Counter ADC Graphical Representation

-Counter Type AD Conversion Time
+Counter Type ADC Time

 Example

 The input voltage becomes equal to the full-scale output voltage of the DAC if all the input bits are 1.
-For this, the counter takes 2^N-1 clock pulses to reach from all zero bits to all one bits.
+For this, the counter takes 2^N -1 clock pulses to reach from all zero bits to all one bits.

-An increase in clock frequency can reduce the conversion time but it is also limited by the response time of the components of the analog to digital converter.
+An increase in clock frequency can reduce the conversion time, but it is also limited by the response time of the components of the analog-to-digital converter.

 - It is a simple and easy-to-function integrated circuit.